Trent really nailed this mouthpiece. If you are looking for something to replace your 14a4a, this is it.

 TA Series (designed for my own personal playing needs)

 - TA1: Please see the link for more info: https://www.austincustombrass.biz/products/Austin-Custom-Brass--TA-1--Trent-Austin-Signature-mouthpiece.html

-- Ta-Lead: This is a model I've created for my own lead use.
-This rim is extremely comfortable, similar to an old Giardinelli 10S but rounder and forgiving.
+- TA-Lead: This is a model I've created for my own lead mouthpiece use.
+This rim is extremely comfortable, similar to an old Giardinelli 10S mouthpiece but rounder and more forgiving.
 The cup depth is shallow enough for great compression yet produces an incredibly rich tone in all registers.
 Standard 28 throat and my "zip" backbore round out this model.
-It's a great lead mouthpiece for people who tend to "Bottom out" on small cups.
+It's a great lead mouthpiece for people who tend to "bottom out" on small cups.

-- Ta-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
-30 throat and "zip" backbore produces one of the most efficient pieces I've ever played!
+- TA-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
+30 throat and "zip" backbore produces one of the most efficient lead mouthpieces I've ever played!

 - TA-Z: The TA-Z (or "Zing") might be one of the most comfortable commercial mouthpieces I've designed that can still maintain a beautiful sound from Pedal C to Double C and above.
 It features a .625 diameter with a medium flat rim and shallow hybrid V/S cup.